 Civil society representatives will be able to attend as content experts.
 Generally, these representatives will be limited to those speaking as panelists at the invitation of sponsoring funders.
 In this case, panelist/speaker registration costs are expected to be supported by the inviting funder.

-I’m registered!
 How do I purchase a ticket for a non-grantmaker panelist or speaker?

 2. In the right-hand side column, click Buy.

-After your purchase, My Tickets & Profile will show these extra tickets.
+4. After your purchase, My Tickets & Profile will show these extra tickets.
 You can click Send invite next to a ticket to send it to its recipient.
-If they aren’t yet registered, they will have to do so.
+They will be asked to confirm their presence, and register.

 You can also read these instructions from InEvent.

-How do I purchase a ticket for a colleague?
+How do I purchase a ticket for a grantmaker colleague?

-In the same process as above regarding speakers.
-Once your registration has been approved, you will receive a link to purchase your ticket.
-The same page will allow you to purchase extra tickets for colleagues.
+Through the same process as above regarding speakers but please select ticket D-Half-Price Admission.
 Once you have purchased them, they will appear on your My Tickets page.
-From there, click Send invite to share this ticket with a colleague
+From there, click Send invite to share this ticket with a colleague.

 What is the summit’s time zone?